Shokokuji Temple in Kyoto

 Facts & Figures

-Shokokuji belongs to the Five Great Zen Temples of Kyoto (Kyoto Gozan), which are Tenryu-ji, Nanzen-ji (Supervisor Role), Kennin-ji, Tofuku-ji and Manju-ji.
+Shokokuji belongs to the Five Great Zen Temples of Kyoto (Kyoto Gozan), which are Tenryu-ji, Nanzen-ji (Supervisor Role), Kennin-ji, Tofuku-ji, and Manju-ji.
 Only Tenryu-ji is ranked above Shokokuji.
-The temple is the headquarter of Shokokuji School of the Rinzai sect of Buddhism and includes over 100 sub-temples within Japan.
-Best Ryokans in Kyoto Explore Ryokans in Kyoto >
+The temple is the headquarters of the Shokokuji School of the Rinzai sect of Buddhism and includes over 100 sub-temples within Japan.
+Best Ryokans in Kyoto Experience the Ultimate Japanese Hospitality at a Kyoto Ryokan.

 • Shokokuji-ji Jotenkaku Museum: